stanleychu2/WebPage/_posts/2022-07-19-python-yield.md

 date: 2022-07-19
 permalink: /posts/2022/07/python-yield_function
 release: true
-tags:
+categories:
-  - python
+  - Python
 ---

 ## Intorductoin

 `yield` is a special keyword like `return`.
 It can create an iterator in Python.
-If you want to get a value from an iterator, you need to use a `next` function or `for` loop.
-Sometimes, we find that the list index can't be used directly, `map` and `filter` output.
-It might mean that the output is an iterator yet be called in the normal way.
+If you want to get a value from an iterator, you need to use the `next` function or a `for` loop.
+Sometimes, we find that the list index can’t be used directly, `map` and `filter` output.
+It might mean that the output is an iterator yet to be called in the normal way.

 ```python
 hello = "Hello world!"